ARMmbed/mbed-os-5-docs/docs/advanced/mbed_targets.md

 <span class="notes">**Note:** The definition of the `TEENSY3_1Code` class **must** exist in the *targets.py* file. </span>

-Since `toolchains` is also specified, `binary_hook` will only be called if the toolchain used for compiling the code is either `ARM_STD`, `ARM_MICRO` or `GCC_ARM`.
+Because `toolchains` is also specified, `binary_hook` will only be called if the toolchain used for compiling the code is either `ARM_STD`, `ARM_MICRO` or `GCC_ARM`.
 Note that specifying `toolchains` is optional: if it's not specified, the hook will be called no matter what toolchain is used.

 As for the `binary_hook` code, this is how it looks in *targets.py*: